geek111/tab/mytabs/README.md

 - Perform bulk operations (close, reload, unload, move) on selected tabs, and a command to unload all tabs at once.
 The keyboard shortcut for this command can be configured on the Options page.
+- Integrates with Firefox's native **Unload Tab** capability when available so the add-on mirrors the browser's built-in behavior.
 - In Full View, the context menu offers **Activate Selected** to load all highlighted tabs at once.
 - Each tab row includes a button to quickly close that tab.